notaryproject/specifications/specs/plugin-extensibility.md

 ### Plugin metadata

-* Every plugin MUST implement a metadata discovery command called `discover`.
+* Every plugin MUST implement a metadata discovery command called `get-plugin-metadata`.
 * Notation will invoke this command as part of signing and verification workflows to discover the capabilities of the plugin and subsequently invoke commands corresponding to the capabilities.
-Notation will invoke the `discover` command every time a signing or verification workflow is invoked to discover metadata.
-Notation will not cache the response of `discover` command as it involves invalidating cache when a plugin is updated, detecting a plugin update can be non trivial.
-The `discover` command is expected to return only static data, and plugin implementors should avoid making remote calls in this command.
+Notation will invoke the `get-plugin-metadata` command every time a signing or verification workflow is invoked to discover metadata.
+Notation will not cache the response of `get-plugin-metadata` command as it involves invalidating cache when a plugin is updated, detecting a plugin update can be non trivial.
+The `get-plugin-metadata` command is expected to return only static data, and plugin implementors should avoid making remote calls in this command.

-***discover***
+***get-plugin-metadata***

 *Request* - None